 Urtica dioica, popularly known as conventional nettle, is the scientific name for stinging nettle.
 Since the plant has short, thin biting hair all over it, it is commonly called stinging nettle.
 Although it stings when it comes into touch with human flesh, it is essentially harmless.
 Asia, Europe, and Africa are all home to this plant.
 It is widespread throughout most of Asia and Europe.

-Hair Loss Treatment with Stinging Nettle
+Hair Loss Treatment with Stinging Nettle Extract

-• Assists in the growth of new hair
+Assists in the growth of new hair

 Stinging nettle root, as previously stated, can aid in the prevention of hair loss.
 But what’s even better is that it can aid in hair regeneration.
 In the leaves of stinging nettle, sulfur and silica are abundant.
 Your hair will become stronger and shinier as a result of this treatment.
-Hair re-growth and color restoration can both be aided by an essential practice of washing your hair with nettle extracts and then cleaning with water.
+Hair re-growth and color restoration can both be aided by an essential practice of washing your hair with nettle extracts and then cleaning it with water.

-• Prevents hair thinning
+Prevents hair thinning

 The stinging nettle plant has long been used to address hair loss issues, though you may have recently found it.
 The stems have anti-inflammatory characteristics, which can alleviate irritation in the hair and encourage hair growth.